jsirianni/bmcert/README.md

 -O, --output-dir string   The directory to output to.
 Defaults to working directory.
 -P, --password string     The password to protect pkcs12 (p12) certificates (optional)
     --ttl string          Certificate time to live in seconds, days, or months (600s, 2d, 1m).
 Uses Vault default ttl if not passed
-    --uri-sans string     The requested URI Subject Alternative Names, in a comma-delimited list.
-(ALTHA: Not tested)
+    --uri-sans string     The requested URI Subject Alternative Names, in a comma-delimited list
 ```